railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 end
 {% endhighlight %}

-Again we see the route towards the end of the route it calls a view `erb :'ideas/edit'`.
-Lets create it, navigate to views -> ideas and create a file called `edit.erb` with the following
+Again we see the route is calling a view `erb :'ideas/edit'`.
+Lets create it by navigating to `views/ideas` and creating a file called `edit.erb` with the following code:

 {% highlight sh %}